 - And more

-Once a startup business is up and running, the revenues generated are used to repay the loan.
-If you have poor credit, it may be harder to qualify for a loan with a traditional lender.
-The good news is there are many alternative routes to consider.
+Once a startup business is up and running, the revenues generated are used to repay the startup business loan.
+If you have poor credit, it may be harder to earn the trust of a traditional lender but there are many alternative routes you can take.

 How to get a startup business loan with bad credit